 Rock fragments are frequently found as a part of the soil volume in many areas.
 Soils with rock fragments are usually less productive than other soils in the same conditions of texture.
 Their presence at the soil surface can limit both crop development and soil management by impeding tillage.
 Direct seeding can be impossible in stony soils.

 In arid and semi-arid land, the reduced water-holding capacity has led stony soils to be considered marginal soils for agriculture since long ago (Arias et al., 2017).
-In terms of C stock, their limitations arise from their reduced primary productivity when rock fragments occupy a significant part of the soil volume, and also from their reduced proportion of fine soil able to effectively protect organic C from mineralization.
+In terms of SOC stock, their limitations arise from their reduced primary productivity when rock fragments occupy a significant part of the soil volume, and also from their reduced proportion of fine soil able to effectively protect organic C from mineralization.

-Different management strategies can be adopted on these soils to overcome these limitations, especially in semi-arid and arid land.
+Different management strategies can be adopted on these soils to overcome these limitations, especially in semi-arid and arid lands.
 However, the interaction between conservation agriculture and soils with rock fragments has been seldom addressed, and its adoption can be challenging in this context (e.g., Schwilch et al., 2015).

-A recent study on the effect of the simultaneous adoption of irrigation and no-till in a stony soil (Arias et al., 2017) has shown that these soils can be reactive to the improved inputs from crop residues resulting from the combination of irrigation with no-till in the very short-term (2 years).
-In particular, an increment of 10 Mg SOC ha-1 from 37.9 ± 0.7 to 47.9 ± 1.1 Mg SOC ha−1 in the upper 30 cm (after correction for stone content using the hybrid method for bulk density described by Throop et al., 2012) was observed after 3 years.
+A recent study on the effect of the simultaneous adoption of irrigation and no-till in a stony soil in NE Spain (Arias et al., 2017) has shown that these soils can be reactive to the improved carbon inputs from crop residues resulting from the combination of irrigation with no-till in the very short-term.
+In particular, an increment of 10 Mg SOC ha-1 (from 37.9 ± 0.7 to 47.9 ± 1.1 Mg SOC ha−1) in the upper 30 cm (after correction for stone content using the hybrid method for bulk density described by Throop et al., 2012) was observed after 2 years (Table 1).

 4.5 C management in saline, gypsiferous and alkaline soils